MV-PURE Spatial Filters with Application to EEG/MEG Source Reconstruction: EEG/MEG Measurement Model

-Thus, from (\ref{RN_free}) it is seen that even under the simplifying assumption of white $\n$ in (\ref{n}), i.e., assuming that the background activity is spatially uncorrelated at the sensors yielding $N=\si^2 I_m$, where $\si^2$ is the noise power, one has that $\la_i\big((H^tN^{-1}H)^{-1}\big)=\si^2\la_i\big((H^tH)^{-1}\big)$ and consequently: \begin{enumerate} \item with increasing level of background activity and/or measurement noise, the MSE of the LCMV filter increases, \item if $H$ has some singular values close to zero, the MSE of the LCMV filter can be in principle arbitrarily large. \end{enumerate} While fact 1) above is the expected behaviour, fact 2) has not been fully addressed in the EEG/MEG literature, to the best of the authors' knowledge.
-Indeed, fact 2) is the main drawback limiting the scope of applicability of the LCMV filter.
-We aim to conquer it in this paper by proposing efficient solutions to the problem exhibited by fact 2).
+Under the simplifying assumption of white $\n$ in (\ref{n}), i.e., assuming that the background activity is spatially uncorrelated at the sensors yielding $\bm{N}=\si^2 \bm{I}_m$, where $\si^2$ is the noise power, we can further rewrite (\ref{RN_free}) as $\la_i\big((\bm{H}^t\bm{N}^{-1}\bm{H})^{-1}\big)=\si^2\la_i\big((\bm{H}^t\bm{H})^{-1}\big)$ and, consequently: \begin{enumerate} \item with an increasing level of background activity and/or measurement noise, the MSE of the LCMV filter increases, \item if $\bm{H}$ has some singular values close to zero, the MSE of the LCMV filter can be in principle arbitrarily large. \end{enumerate} While the first issue is expected, the second has not been fully addressed in the EEG/MEG literature, then in this paper we aim to develop efficient solutions to that problem.